uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $MAX_TASKS=$(find $HOME/array_example/input_files -type f -name "random_file_*.txt" | wc -l)
 ```

-Next, submit the array job using the command below, which creates an array of tasks from 1 to the value of MAX_TASKS, where each task corresponds to processing a different file listed in the array.
+Next, submit the array job using the command below, which creates an array of tasks from 0 to the value of "MAX_TASKS - 1", where each task corresponds to processing a different file listed in the array.

 ```bash
 $sbatch --array=0-$(($MAX_TASKS - 1)) dynamic_file_word_count.job
 ```

 In the output below, each file was processed independently by a Slurm job array task.
-The task IDs 1, 2, 3, 4, and 5 correspond to the five different files being processed.
+The task IDs 0, 1, 2, 3, and 4 correspond to the five different files being processed.
 For instance, here the Slurm Job ID is `31934540`.
 Each output file contains the word count for a specific text file handled by its respective Slurm array task.

 The `find` command in the output shows the word counts for each of the random_file*.txt files, where each `.wordcount` file contains the word count for its corresponding input file.